 - Sometimes, the amniotic fluid can increase due to a disease.
 Treatment of the disease will help to lower the level of amniotic fluid.

-- Amniocentesis is a process that is used to drain out the excess amniotic fluid from your body.
+- Amniocentesis is a process used to drain the excess amniotic fluid from your body.
 This should be the last resort as it can cause preterm labour and delivery.

 - The doctor may put you on indomethacin.
-It helps in reducing the level of amniotic fluid and is generally prescribed 31 weeks before delivery.
+It helps reduce the amniotic fluid level and is generally prescribed 31 weeks before delivery.